by Alison Angold CIDESCO ITEC

 - Learn more about your oils, so you can tailor make blends to suit your mood

-Other ways to warm essential oils
+Other ways to burn essential oils without a diffuser

 A ceramic lamp ring is literally a ring that sits snugly onto the top of a light bulb of your lamp.
 Simply add your essential oils to a small amount of water in the ring, and the warmth of bulb, warms the oils, and the aroma fills the space.
+Using water in the lamp ring ensures that the essential oils don’t evaporate too quickly or burn and start to smoke.

 Ceramic lamp ring for essential oils – purchase here

 A radiator is an ideal way of warming essential oils, if you don’t have any of the other equipment.
-Simply fill a small bowl, with some warm water, add you oils and place carefully on the radiator.
+Simply fill a small bowl, with some warm water, add your oils and place carefully on the radiator.
 You can also buy a special gadget that hangs on radiators, that you can add oils to.

 Use these radiators humidifiers to warm essential oils in your room.
 Simply add a few drops of your chosen essential oils to the water in the humidifiers, and await the aromas to fill your room.